 You might’ve seen that gut bacteria is getting a lot more press recently, taking care of that good bacteria is even verging on trendy.
-And that’s great news for researchers like Mayan XYZ who is getting her PhD in Immunology at Garvan and is focusing on gut bacteria and its importance to the immune system.
+And that’s great news for researchers like Mayan Amiezer.
+Mayan is getting her PhD in immunology at Garvan and is focusing on gut bacteria and its importance to the immune system.
 Her work looks specifically at IgA secreting plasma cells in the gut and their development.
-Mayan is the main driver behind most of her experiments but she also works within larger lab groups and uses LabArchives in both settings.
+Mayan is the main user of LabArchives in her labs but she also works within larger lab groups and uses LabArchives in both settings.
 At the moment she’s wrapping up her PhD!

-Stints are often used to help clear arterial blockages and they are pretty good at getting their job done.
+Stents are often used to help clear arterial blockages and they are pretty good at getting their job done.
 Unfortunately putting one in can actually damage the artery at the same time.
-Stephanie XYZ is investigating how we can stem arterial damage from stint placement and reduce the overall risk of heart attack after the procedure.
+Stephanie Kong is investigating how we can stem arterial damage from stint placement and reduce the overall risk of heart attack after the procedure.
 She says she spends most of her day doing microbiology, PCR, and working with rat subjects in her lab to better understand how this kind of arterial damage can be avoided.
-Stephanie uses LabArchives almost exactly as she would use a paper notebook and loves the historical record LabArchives keeps of her work which makes analyzing her work easier and faster.
-Olivia Sisson
+Stephanie uses LabArchives almost exactly as she would use a paper notebook and loves the historical record LabArchives keeps of her work which makes analyzing her data easier and faster.

 A Research Minute – Getting the most out of your time

 Arts and Crafts Time?
 Scissors, glue, tape, staples, colored pencils – a primary school supply list.
 But also what many researchers are still using to write up their data in paper lab notebooks.
-At Victor Chang, Stephanie recalls…..
+Stephanie recalls…..

 NOT One Size Fits All

-Across this Sydney cohort there are # researchers, # labs, a myriad of research topics, workflows, and innumerable personal preferences.
+Across this Sydney cohort there are hundreds of researchers and labs, a myriad of research topics, workflows, and innumerable personal preferences.
 So how does LabArchives fit the bill in so many cases?

-For Mayan, immunologist at Garvan, remembering what she’s learned from the literature and how it relates to in her research is key.
+For Mayan remembering what she’s learned from the literature and how it relates to in her research is key.
 As she says, “I’m not one of those people that can pull some fact from a paper I read three years ago, I’ll read it today and forget it tomorrow.
 LabArchives is great for visual people.
 I keep a literature review dump folder, I’ll take a quick screen grab of the paper’s most relevant pages, write a little spiel about the paper in a rich text entry, and add the link to the paper for later reference.”
-Mayan’s notebooks are tailored to the fact that she is the main driver of most of her experiments.
-She loves that LabArchives “is not one size fits all” and that there is “a lot of room to think about notebook structure and how you use the notebook in general.”
+Mayan’s loves that LabArchives “is not one size fits all” and that there is “a lot of room to think about notebook structure and how you use the notebook in general.”

 On the flip side, Mayan has also been a part of more team oriented labs.
 For a year and a half she collaborated with Baron Therapeutics to investigate immune cells in the gut and a genetic model based off of humans with a specific mutation within these immune cells.
 As these two areas of research collided their notebooks had to as well.
 In this case, each researcher kept their own notebook with their notes, research, lab work, and any other data they wanted to (like Mayan’s literature dump folder for example).
 On top of that the lab maintained a master notebook that each lab member was a part of and could add to.
 This notebook served as a point for collaboration and feedback on each researchers current write ups and allowed the lab to maintain a global view of all the work being done on the project.